3DEHRK/aig/README.md

 ---

 ## Extending the project (tips)

 - Add an `ItemRegistry` to map item IDs → Item factory functions for save/load.
-- Implement an `InventoryUI` class that subscribes to the `Player` inventory and draws items, supports drag/drop and stacking.
+- Implement additional InventoryUI polish: icons atlas, hover tooltips, stack splitting, quick-move (shift/ctrl), and controller support.
 - Replace the ad-hoc tilemap with Tiled (.tmx) loader for richer maps.
 - Add audio events: SFML Audio wrappers are simple to integrate with a `SoundManager`.